-The side adjustment is made by rotating the
+The side adjustment is made by rotating the appropriate screw on the hinge arm.

 Height adjustment

 For height adjustment the two mounting plate fixing screws have to be temporarily released while making the manual adjustment.

 Depth adjustment

 The depth adjustment is made by temporarily releasing the adjustment/fixing screw.
 After the adjustment is made the screw has to be re-tightened.